GSA/fpki-guides/pages/fpki_certificate_profiles.md

 Certificate profiles specify the unique parameter settings needed for certificates and CRLs issued under a certificate policy.
 This section provides links to the X.509 v3 certificate and the v2 certificate revocation list (CRL) extensions profiles for the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (aka, _Common Policy CP_).
 These profiles also give guidance for certificates issued under certificate policies that are cross-certified with the Federal Bridge Certification Authority (FBCA).

-To maximize interoperability across Federal Government and outside PKI communities, these profiles now use certain formats and semantics from RFC 5280.<sup>[1](#myfootnote1)</sup>
+To maximize interoperability across Federal Government and outside PKI communities, these profiles now include certain formats and semantics from RFC 5280.[^n]

 **For historical traceability information.... add words and link to table below...